 5. Cut along the New Princess Line

 Make your cuts from the armhole to the waist, to create a center front panel and a side front panel.

 6. Cut Along the Lower Edge Line of the Bust Dart

 Cut to the bust point (not the dart point).
 Bring the cut edge to the top bust dart leg and tape it in place, leaving a scant ⅛" spread at the bust point.

 7. Fold Out or Cut Out the Waist Dart

 Go from the bottom wide edge to the bust point (again, not the dart point).

 8. Align the Two Pieces Together, Matching the Bust Point

-Mark a notch or cross line two inches below the bust point.
+Mark a notch or cross line 2" below the bust point.

 9. Add Grainlines to Each Section